afni/afni/doc/afni_sphinx/background_install/download_links.rst

 -------------------------------------------------------------------------

-If you don't have AFNI on your computer already, or you want to manually download a set of binaries, then click on a link below to get the selected AFNI code for your desired system.
+If you don't have AFNI on your computer already, or you want to manually download a set of binaries, then you can click on a link below to get the selected AFNI code for your desired system.
 For help with installing various prerequisite tools that AFNI depends on, please see the :ref:`install_page`.

-#. **Recommended binaries for (most) Linux/Unix: Ubuntu, Fedora, etc.**
+- **Recommended binaries for (most) Linux/Unix: Ubuntu, Fedora, etc.**

    \| `OpenMP, 64 bit
    <http://afni.nimh.nih.gov/pub/dist/tgz/linux_openmp_64.tgz>`_ |